StaafLab/SRIQ/README.md

 | ...                |            ...     |         ...        |         ...        |         ...        |
 | Genename M         |            val1    |         val2       |         ...        |         valN       |

-For clustering expression data should be
+For clustering, expression data should be:
 1. Off-set by 0.1 OR set all values < 1 set to 1
 2. Log2transformed
 3. Median-centered